 From a commercial perspective there is merit in calling your ‘new’ fund a Fund II, with your prior track record becoming the de facto Fund I. This downplays the ‘first time fund’ issue and emphasises the consistency and continuity of your new venture with your investing history.
 Same team, same strategy is a powerful message.

 How do you provide external verification of the level of involvement in each deal in the track record, thereby validating the attribution exercise and justifying the track record as ‘yours’?
 One useful tool to utilise is a referencing exercise.
 In summary, the referencing exercise will entail a reference call or calls being undertaken for every deal in your claimed track record.
 Each call should discuss the relevant deal in some detail, covering the background and history of the transaction and – crucially – your role and level of involvement.
 Counterparties to consider including in the referencing exercise include the Chairman and/or CEO as well as CFO at each company, along with key intermediaries, in particular the sell-side adviser, who will be able to speak well to the sourcing of the transaction, why you won the deal vs. other bidders in the running, and how you built the strongest relationship with the vendor and management team.
-The aim is to bring to life your level of involvement and thereby validate your attribution scoring and thus inclusion of the deal in the track record.

 In our next article on this topic, “Who Ya Gonna Call?” we will look at how to support the statements you make about your involvement in certain deals, through the use of a referencing exercise.
 As well as being a useful tool to independently confirm your role in important deals, a referencing pack can also add a good deal of colour to the track record, bringing it to life for your potential investors.